SenseLogic/PRISM/README.md

 ## Limitations

-- Sprints must last one or two weeks.
-- Backlogs and sprint reports are independent.
+- Backlog and sprint tasks are independent.

 ## Version